androportal/ABT/user/maintaining_organisation.rst

 Maintaining organisations
 =========================
-* This article explains maintainance of organisation in **Aakash Business Tool(ABT)**.

 * It includes ``creation`` of organisation and ``saving`` organisation details.

 Welcome page
 ------------

-* On loading application, it asks for address of the server location such as emulator, tablet or remote server.
-Select **any one** of them.
+* As the application is started, it asks the user to select the server location such as emulator, tablet or remote server.
+Select **any one** of them as per requirement.

 * Choose ``tablet`` option to run ABT on android device.

-* Android developers can Choose ``emulator`` option, to test app or modify ABT source code.
+* Android developers can choose ``emulator`` option, to test app or modify ABT source code.

 * On selecting ``Remote server`` for ABT, enter IP address manually.
-  It requires a live internet connection, it can be within an Organization or an Institute.
-User can access a centralize remote server running within the Institute.
+  It requires a live internet connection, it can be within an organization or an institute.
+User can access a centralized remote server running within the institute.
 The advantage is, each user will have his/her own account on the server.
 The central server runs Postgres as a database engine.

 .. image:: images/remote_location.png